ai-pipestream/pipestream-engine/docs/architecture/07-module-integration.md

 - **No Infrastructure Awareness**: Modules never talk to Kafka, S3, or Postgres.
 They receive all data via gRPC and return results the same way.
 - **No Routing Logic**: A module never decides where a document goes next; it only transforms the current document.
 - **Error Reporting**: Modules return a `success` flag and `error_details`.
 If success is `false`, the Engine logs the error in the document's history.
-- **Horizontal Scaling**: Modules are scaled independently by KEDA based on queue depth or CPU usage.
+- **Horizontal Scaling**: Modules are stateless and can be scaled independently based on load.
+GPU-intensive modules (embedders) can scale to zero when idle.

 ## Module Interaction Sequence